 Once you’ve chosen your template, it’s time to enter key information about your business or project into your Squarespace settings.

-You’ll find these in the suitably-named ‘Settings’ section of your Squarespace dashboard.
+You’ll find these in the appropriately-named ‘Settings’ section of your Squarespace dashboard.

 Once you’re in this section, you’ll find quite a few different options that let you provide Squarespace with information about your business or project.

-The key ones to focus on at this stage are usually ‘Language and Region’ and ‘Business Information.’
+The key ones to focus on at this stage are usually ‘Site Languages,’ ‘Regional Settings’ and ‘Business Information.’

-In the ‘Language and Region’ section, you can set your default site language, metric system, country, state and time zone.
+In the ‘Site Languages’ and ‘Regional Settings’ sections, you can set your default site language, metric system, country, state and time zone.